williamhatch/spree_themes/README.md

   * javascripts
   * stylesheets
   * views (these views will be the spree frontend view directory)
+  * snapshot.png (this is the snapshot for the theme visible at backend)

 *Note:- Add new javascript files to javascripts directory and new stylesheet files to stylesheets directory.
 For adding js and css manifest files, file name should be script.manifest.js or style.manifest.js*